karthikmit/prodis/README.md

-# prodis
+# ProDis

-ProDis - In Process Disk Server - is an Disk based LRU cache.
+ProDis - **In Process Dictionary Server** - is an Disk based LRU cache.
 It shall be configured to keep defined number of keys in memory.
 Keys will be evicted out of memory based on LRU algorithm and evicted entries will be persisted in the configured local folder.

 There are two maven modules in the project.